pmorris67/OpenTileServerDebian/README.md

     -Default mapnik style
     -Postgres
     -Apache2

+### Isolated network install
+The mod_tile script variant supports specifying a local OSM data file and mod_tile source ZIP file (downloaded from https://github.com/openstreetmap/mod_tile) to allow for installation on an isolated network (which has a Debian repository mirror).

 ## Debian version
 Only tested under Debian 9 (stretch), some packages could be missing under other